sharkwouter/oceanpop/README.md

 ## License

-Oceanpop was made available under the MIT license.
+OceanPop was made available under the MIT license.
 See the ``LICENSE.txt`` file.

 The original code can be found [here](https://github.com/sharkwouter/oceanpop/).